 Therefore, although it did appear a little odd to my eyes at first, once I got to know the Cold Steel Outdoorsman a bit better, I began to look beyond its superficial appearance.
 And once I did, I found it to be a dedicated, hard working, outdoor knife that is actually very well designed for its intended purpose.

-Also, now that I am used to its unusual appearance, I believe that it can even be said that it is pretty knife.
+Also, now that I am used to its unusual appearance, I believe that it can even be said that it is a pretty knife.
 However, any hunting/outdoor survival knife must first and foremost be functional and this knife is certainly that.